Bertram

 Bertram features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.0% of all households, consisting of 47.8% couples with children, 17.9% couples without children, and 13.2% single parent families.
-Non-family households make up the remaining 20.0%, with lone person households at 17.1% and group households comprising 3.0%.
-The median household size is 3.1 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 80.0% of all households, comprising 47.8% couples with children, 17.9% couples without children, and 13.2% single parent families.
+Non-family households make up the remaining 20.0%, with lone person households at 17.1% and group households comprising 3.0% of the total.
+The median household size of 3.1 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households